kubernetes/test-infra/kettle/README.md

 It might take a couple of hours to be fully functional and start updating BigQuery.
 You can always go back to the [Gubernator BigQuery page](https://bigquery.cloud.google.com/table/k8s-gubernator:build.all?pli=1&tab=details) and check to see if data collection has resumed.
 Backfill should happen automatically.

+#### Adding Fields

+To add fields to the BQ table, Visit the [k8s-gubernator:build BigQuery dataset](https://bigquery.cloud.google.com/dataset/k8s-gubernator:build) and Select the table (Ex.
+Build > All).
+Schema -> Edit Schema -> Add field.
+As well as update [schema.json](./schema.json)

 # Known Issues

 - Occasionally data from Kettle stops updating, we suspect this is due to a transient hang when contacting GCS ([#8800](https://github.com/kubernetes/test-infra/issues/8800)).
 If this happens, [restart kettle](#restarting)